Skip to main content

 The Neuropsychological Evaluation

-Prior to the appointment, the Neuropsychologist has typically reviewed your medical record and any other prior testing or imaging.
+Prior to the appointment, the neuropsychologist has typically reviewed your medical record and any other prior testing or imaging.

 The following procedures are done during the clinic visit: